TiBeN/CrontabManager/README.md

 The library is composed of three classes:

--   `CrontabJob` is an entity class that represents a cron job.
+-   `CrontabJob` is an entity class which represents a cron job.
--   `CrontabRepository` is used to persist and or retrieve your cron jobs.
+-   `CrontabRepository` is used to persist/retrieve your cron jobs.
 -   `CrontabAdapter` handles cron jobs persistance in the crontab.

 ### Instanciate the repository: